SimoSultan/ca-assignments/t2a1/README.md

 ![ERD Diagram](img/fiverr_erd.png)

-As there was no information regarding the layout of Fiverr's database, but as can be seen in *Q14: (f)* I was to use an educated guess about the actual entities and relationships used in the site.
+As there was no information regarding the layout of Fiverr's database, but as can be seen in *Q14: (f)*, I took an educated guess about the actual entities and relationships used in the site.
 I know that my interpretation will not be correct as I am but a student.
 But this is my interpretation on how some of the entities may be connected.

 ***Resources Used:***